CodeJxer/password-manage/README.md

-# password-manage
+# password-manager
-a password manage
+a password manager